tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/LAB 1 Pre Lab.md

 Relevant Links:
 ---
 1. Based on the definitions in the notes, write down the units of the following quantities:
-	- Angular frequency:
+	- Angular displacement: Meter
-	- Amplitude: m
+	- Amplitude: Meters
+	- Angular Frequency:
+	- Coupling Constant: